tripledio/tripledio.github.io/_posts/2023-07-1-cost-of-efficiency.md

 While this may be more efficient when everything is clear, well-thought-out and when nothing ever changes, I am however still waiting for the first software project where this is the case.
 In software development, change is key.
 If everyone is busy, and something unexpected happens we have a problem.
 When a feature changes, an estimate was wrong, someone changed their minds, a colleague falls ill, ...
 There is no space available to cope with this, because everyone is busy.
 Our well taught out plan goes down the drain and the poor PM needs to frantically try to come up with a credible plan again and fix all those Gantt charts.
 Added on top of this, invisible in all those pretty graphs, is that there is most likely a knowledge problem.
 We can not simply let Brent's task be done by Max.
 There are so many specialized tasks, for which certain expertise is needed.
 As well as built up knowledge of the current system, business.
 The division of labor isn't always as clear as by role title.
 On paper, you could replace one python developer with 5 years experience by another python developer with 5 years experience.
 But in reality, you've lost a big part of knowledge which will take time to rebuild.
 Since knowledge wasn't shared on a continuous basis with others, we simply aren't resilient.
 And no, writing lots of confluence pages before you leave doesn't count.
 Confluence is where documentation information goes to die.

 The drive for max resource utilization, for being efficient, is held by management as well as by software engineers themselves.
-Management thinks if Software Engineers aren't typing, they are not being productive.
+Management thinks that if Software Engineers aren't typing, they are not being productive.
 After all their job is to translate business requirements into code.
 So the engineer who writes the least code must be the [worst engineer](https://dannorth.net/the-worst-programmer/)?

 A corresponding view often held by Software Engineers themselves is